 Piezoelectric-based strain tuning is a recently-developed technique, and we are expanding its use to other materials.
 We are also pursuing a number of technical developments, including:

-- Heat capacity and thermal conductivity measurements of samples under uniaxial pressure.
+- Heat capacity, thermal conductivity and elastocaloric measurements of samples under uniaxial pressure.

 - Reducing the sample size: using a focused ion beam to prepare small samples into precisely-defined shapes with smooth surfaces, we expect to achieve higher strains.